-I’m a digital classicist with interests in Ancient Latin and Greek poetry, computational stylometry, cognitive science, and oral-formulaic theory.
+I’m an Assistant Professor of Classics at Mount Allison University in New Brunswick, Canada.
+By vocation I’m a digital classicist with interests in Ancient Latin and Greek poetry, computational stylometry, cognitive science, and oral-formulaic theory.
 I use Digital Humanities methods to study the ways in which literary texts and their audiences respond to one another through patterns of sound, meter, and vocabulary.

-I currently work as a postdoctoral researcher in the Department of Computer Science and Engineering at the University of Notre Dame.
 I have a PhD in Classics from the University at Buffalo, where I wrote my dissertation on Homeric poetics.
-In the past I’ve held positions as a post-doc at the University of Geneva, Switzerland, and as lead programmer for Tesserae at the University at Buffalo.
+I have previously held positions as a post-doc in Computer Science at the University of Notre Dame, Indiana, as a post-doc in Classics at the University of Geneva, Switzerland, and as lead programmer for Tesserae at the University at Buffalo.